nadar71/GithubClientBasic/README.md

 # The project
-This is a basic Github app client which allows searching Github users by name and return list of users' nick names and photos (*).
+This is a basic Github app client which allows searching Github users by name and return list of users' nick names and photos (check issue #13 for more details).
 Selecting a user in the list, a detailed profile opens, as well as the list of user's repositories, which can be ordered by name, creation, update, pushing date.
 Below screenshots of each app view.